alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-kind-of-function-can-i-hand-over.md

 Input + World -> Output + World'
 ```

-That means effectful calls often come with a protocol:
+That often brings an execution protocol with it:

 ```text
 configuration must be loaded before this runs